xanderstevenson/community-content-pipeline/README.md

 <p align="center"><img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/community-content-pipeline-teal.png?raw=true" width=300 /></p>

-<h2 align="center">A Source of Truth for  the Cisco Community Engagement Content Calendar, with creation and storage of .txt and MP3 files, as well as integration with Asana.</h1>
+<h2 align="center" margin-top="-10px">A Source of Truth for  the Cisco Community Engagement Content Calendar, with creation and storage of .txt and MP3 files, as well as integration with Asana.</h1>

 ### Step 1